Results for: Device Manager

 I am running Windows 10 Pro 64 bit operating system on an ASUS H81M-Plus board and Intel Core i5 -4440 CPU and 8.00 GB installed memory.In Device Manager under heading ‘Intel Management Engine Interface’ I get the message Device not started (MEI x64) after Windows Update.
 Device had a problem starting.
 Question: Is this affecting my PC’s performance and is it the reason I get under ‘Windows Update’ the message : Your device is missing important security updates.

-Using Device Manager.
-10/01/2018; 2 minutes to read; In this article.
-To start Device Manager, in File explorer, right-click This PC, click Manage, and then select Device Manager from the System Tools that are listed in the resulting dialog..
+To start Device Manager, in File explorer, select and hold (or right-click) This PC, select Manage, and then select Device Manager from the System Tools that are listed in the resulting dialog.
 Device Manager displays information about each device.